agile-dev-assignments/git-workflow-practice-zijiahu/README.md

 **Comment from Jason Yu(jy2575)**
 I found this article very thought-provoking!
 It really makes me ponder on this issue.
 Thank you Zijia for sharing this article.

+**Comment from Yuval Rubinstein (yr35)**
+Interesting article.
+Gives insight on the magazines expirience through the pandemic.